yarisvt/tyk-docs/tyk-docs/content/tyk-dashboard-api/users.md

     }
 ```

-### Add users
+### Add User

+> **Note:** You can add a user via the API without a password by leaving out the `password` field.
+You then use **Set User Password** request to add a password.

-Users are created with a random password, you will need to reset the password in a second API call to set the password correctly.
+If you do set a password, you need to keep a record of it, to enable the password to be reset in the future.

 | **Property** | **Description** |
 | ------------ | --------------- |